Planting Seeds of Hope

 The Nazis changed everything.

-Kasimow was just 4 years old in 1942 when Norman Kasimow took his family into hiding in a shallow pit beneath a farmer’s cattle barn.
+Kasimow was just 4 years old in 1942 when Norman Kasimow took his family into hiding in a shallow pit under a farmer’s cattle barn.
 For 19 months and five days, they never saw the sun.
 They barely spoke or moved.
-At night, Kasimow’s father slipped out to find them enough food to stay alive, but not much more than that.
+At night, Kasimow’s father slipped out to find enough food to keep them alive.

 “It was all strange to me when I got out.
 I’d never seen the light.
 I’d never been out of the hole.
 It was always pitch black.”